apetkau/core-phylogenomics/INSTALL.md

 	$SCRIPT_DIR/../scripts/snp_phylogenomics_control.pl $@
 ```

 This script simply sets up any custom environment variables necessary, then launches the "real" script at __scripts/snp_phylogenomics_control.pl__.
+The same is true of the __bin/snp_matrix__ script.

+Please make sure these scripts make sense for your environment setup.

 5. Set up PATH
 --------------